-The first high-profile international case of live streaming sexual exploitation of children was reported in 2011 out of the Philippines, with more sex camming busts happening South Korea and even Australia in the past couple years.
+The first high-profile international case of live-streaming sexual exploitation of children was reported in 2011 out of the Philippines, with more sex camming busts happening South Korea and even Australia in the past couple of years.
 Pedophile computer-geniuses are able to bypass law enforcement by downloading or sharing illegal content without any trails back to them, causing total anonymity and making this heinous crime so difficult to stop.

 These webcam sex trafficking busts (which often involve underaged, impoverished children) show the rise of abuse and human trafficking as a means to fulfill the high demand for sex camming.

 The problem with “traditional” pornography is that it usually doesn’t stop there.
 Consuming pornography is an escalating behavior that usually causes the viewer to need an ever-increasing amount over time in order to achieve the same level of enjoyment.
 Even a habit of viewing softcore porn tends to escalate to an interest in hardcore, violent, and demeaning pornography.